Pit Boss Beef Jerky

 Can You Use Pork for Jerky?

-You can use pork for jerky, this makes bacon jerky.
-You gotta try my recipe it is delicious!
+You can use pork for jerky, which is often referred to as bacon jerky.
+You gotta try my recipe, it is delicious!

 Bacon Jerky Recipe